KPwagner/dataquest-project1-US-births/README.md

 # Dataquest Guided Project 1: Explore U.S. Births.
-This project is from the Python Programming: Beginner section of Dataquest's Data Analyst path.
+This project is from the Python Programming: Beginner course of Dataquest's Data Analyst path.
+The programming and analysis that I performed in the Jupyter Notebook utilizes only basic Python functionality and no external modules.
+I only used techniques covered throughout this Dataquest course.

 ## Files
 - [US_births.ipynb](../blob/master/US_births.ipynb) Jupyter Notebook showing the functions I created to explore the datasets along with examples of usage and a few findings.
 Since Jupyter Notebooks render as HTML on Github, you can't interact with the Notebook unless you download the files.